IBM/cis-integration/README.md

 If you created your resources using the `--terraform` global option, then a Schematics workspace was created on your IBM Cloud account to execute the terraform scripts that built your resources.
 By adding the `--terraform` option to the `--delete` command, you can delete this workspace along with the rest of the resources.

 ## Network ACL Rule Requirement
 For integration between Cloud Internet Services (CIS) and IBM Kubernetes Service (IKS) some network ACL rules will need to be present.
 These rules are present in the [VPC Infrastructure - Access Control List](https://cloud.ibm.com/vpc-ext/network/acl) section in IBM Cloud.
-These rulesa are used to secure incoming traffic inbound traffic for the VPC.
+These rules are used to secure incoming traffic for the VPC.
 Below are the required rules.

 #### General Rules